zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-We are now in a good position to state a single equation that unifies the two region.
+We are now in a good position to state a single equation that is valid across the entire space.
 By introducing the term

 $$ \tag{11.7}
 \bm{J'}(\bm{r}, \omega) =